mcfarhat/gk-steemit-info/README.md

 # Short Summary

 The plugin serves to be an innovative approach towards connecting steemit to wordpress.
-At its current phase, it allows adding one or more widgets/shortcodes that display steemit related info including some steem stats, user info, user posts, and trending posts along withh a bulk of filtering options, but also allows instantaneous creation of steemit users via Steem Power delegation
+At its current phase, it allows adding one or more widgets/shortcodes that display steemit related info including some steem stats, user info, user posts, user upvotes (likes), trending posts along with a bulk of filtering options, but also allows instantaneous creation of steemit users via Steem Power delegation

 # Plugin Details